Ryan Wilson (wrestler): NWA Total Nonstop Action (2003–2004, 2005)

-World Wrestling Entertainment/Ohio Valley Wrestling (2005–2007, 2008)
+World Wrestling Entertainment (2005–2007, 2008)

 On November 14, 2005, Wilson signed a contract with World Wrestling Entertainment.
 He was assigned to the WWE developmental territory Ohio Valley Wrestling.
-He originally went by the name Tytus, making his debut at the January 18, 2006 OVW TV show by coming out alongside Da Beast.
+He originally went by the name "Tytus", making his debut at the January 18, 2006 OVW TV show by coming out alongside Da Beast.
 At the July 25 SmackDown!/ECW tapings, he defeated Funaki in a dark match.

-He then began wrestling in OVW under the ring name Jacob Duncan, a gimmick which saw him dress as a woodsman wearing a mask similar in design to the one Mick Foley wore as Mankind.
+Wilson then began wrestling in OVW under the ring name Jacob Duncan, a gimmick which saw him dress as a woodsman wearing a mask similar in design to the one Mick Foley wore as Mankind.
 He also spoke to his "momma" about getting his revenge on those who made fun of him growing up, indicating a sign of storyline psychosis.
 After a match, Jacob was confronted in the ring by The Boogeyman and began a short feud with him.
 On August 23, Boogeyman unmasked Duncan to reveal his identity.
 At OVW's 400th anniversary show, Duncan defeated The Boogeyman in a tables match to end their feud.
 On October 25, 2006, Duncan won the OVW Heavyweight Championship from Chet the Jett in an impromptu title match.
 On December 15, Duncan dropped the title to Chet.
 In early 2007, Duncan began feuding with Dan Rodman over the interest of Beth Phoenix, resulting in a "love triangle".
 After the feud ended, Phoenix continued to manage Duncan in OVW before she made her last appearance in OVW on August 15, where she lost to Katie Lea in a number one contenders match for the OVW Women's Championship and then joined the main World Wrestling Entertainment roster full-time.
 On November 8, 2007, Wilson was released from his WWE developmental contract.
 On November 1, 2008, Wilson, reusing his Jacob Duncan gimmick, returned to OVW for one night only to cause a surprise attack on Anthony Bravado.